top of page

 I specialise in helping clients with:

-• Trauma (Medical or Physical): PTSD
+• Trauma and PTSD symptoms

 • Stress